Kviponder/java-api-slingshot/README.md

-# Campus Edu DevExercise Project
+# DevExercise Project- Java API

 ## Description
 The DevExercise Project for Campus Inc. is a Spring Boot application that provides a RESTful API to manage course information.
 It allows users to interact with a PostgreSQL database to perform CRUD operations on course data.